 What is colour therapy?

-How does it work?
+How does colour therapy work?

-Colour is light of varying wavelengths.
-It is these wavelengths that are important in colour therapy as each colour has its own energy.
-This energy is key in helping to balance the chakras (energy centres) in the body.
-There are seven chakras which correlate to the seven colours of the spectrum.
-The use of colours is thought to impact people’s energy and their health.
+It is these wavelengths that are important in colour therapy, as each colour has its own energy.
+This energy is key to balancing the chakras (energy centres) in the body.
+There are seven chakras, which correlate to the seven colours of the spectrum.

 Colour therapy is different to colour psychology – the study of how colours can influence human behaviour.
 Instead, colour therapy focuses on how specific colours can change a person’s energy.